- A visible telephone number within HTML or an image.

 - A telephone number in one of the following formats: 111-222-3333, 111.222.3333, or (111) 222-3333.

 Learn more about how numbers swap on a website.

 There are several ways you can install dynamic number insertion on your website.
 Here are our other articles that will guide you through these methods:

-- Website Pool: A pool of numbers that dynamically swap based on how a lead routes to your website and is able to capture session-level data like pages visited, PPC keywords, etc. This also allows for more extensive lead reporting like CPL and keyword reporting.
+Website pool: A pool of numbers that dynamically swap based on how a lead routes to your website and is able to capture visitor-level data like pages visited, PPC keywords, etc. This also allows for more extensive lead reporting like CPL and keyword reporting.

 By default, every CallRail account is set up to track across subdomains.
 Cross-subdomain tracking allows your website visitor’s referring data to be carried across subdomains.
 This allows CallRail’s dynamic number insertion script to show the same tracking to a visitor as they navigate across subdomains on a website (i.e. from http://campaign.example.com to http://example.com).